-* If both parties are Florida residents there is a three (3) day waiting period (from the date of issue), before the marriage ceremony may take place.
-Waiting period can be waived both parties attend a premarital class and present certification of the attendance to the clerk at the time of application.
+- If both parties are Florida residents they must both attend a premarital class and present certification of the attendance to the clerk at the time of application.
+There is no waiting period.
+If no class is attended, there is a three (3) day waiting period (from the date of issue), before the marriage ceremony may take place.
 This class must be taken thru an authorized provider listed in Monroe County.
 Original certificate of completion is required at time of application.
 List of providers is available upon request.

 A marriage may be performed by regularly ordained clergy, judiciary, State of Florida notaries, the Clerk of the Circuit Court, and Deputy Clerks.

-$86.00 (cash or check only in Monroe County).
-The exception is if both parties are Florida residents, have both provided proof of a premarital class cost is then $56.00.
+A marriage license cost $86.00.
+The exception is if both parties are Florida residents, have both provided proof of a premarital class cost is then $61.00.

 RECORDING OF LICENSE: